Mithadon/LLM-Notebook/README.md

 ## Usage

 1. Run the application:
-   - On Windows: Double-click `run.bat`
+   - On Windows: Double-click `run-windows.bat`
-   - On Linux/Mac: Execute `./run.sh`
+   - On Linux/Mac: Execute `./run-linux.sh`

 2. Open your web browser and navigate to `http://localhost:7860` (or your configured port)